Arctic Easter Parade

 6 days around Ilulissat

 Go on a beautiful Easter holiday in Ilulissat.
-Experience all Northern Greenland has to offer: Dog sledding, huge icebergs, hiking, and sailing among icebergs.
+Experience all Northern Greenland has to offer: Dog sledding, huge icebergs, hiking, and amazing boat trips.

 From